ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 ### Blocks

-A `Block` creates a new lexical scope for
+A `Block` delimits a lexical scope for
 [storage entities](../storage_entities/#entity-classes)
 and
 [abstractions](#abstractions),
-which are visible only for statements inside the block.
+which are only visible to statements inside the block.

 Compound statements (e.g. *do-end*, *if-then-else*, *loops*, etc.) create new blocks and can be nested to an arbitrary level.

 #### `do-end` and `escape`

-The `do-end` statement creates an explicit block with an optional identifier following the symbol `/`.
+The `do-end` statement creates an explicit block.
-The `escape` statement aborts the deepest enclosing `do-end` matching its
+The `escape` statement terminates the deepest matching enclosing `do-end`:
-identifier:

 ```ceu
 Do ::= do [`/´(ID_int|`_´)] [`(´ [LIST(ID_int)] `)´]